-- A calf that was born between January 1, 2022, to May 15, 2022.
-The calf was identified by a 4-H tag and identified on 4-H Online 2.0 by May 15th, 2022, as the 4-H member's 2021/2022 4-H bottle calf project.
+- 1. A calf that was born between January 1, 2023, to May 15, 2023.
+The calf was identified by a 4-H tag and identified on 4-H Online 2.0 by May 15th, 2024, as the 4-H member's 2022/2023 4-H bottle calf project.
 The calf was identified by the same member on 4-H Online 2.0 by May 15th for bucket calf plus one year, breeding beef or market class. - 2.
-All exhibitors are to be certified with Youth for the Quality Care of Animals (YQCA) program. - 3.
-All animals must be inspected prior to unloading by the fair veterinarian on the day of the county fair weigh-in on July 26, 2023.
-Please unload through the beef scale. - 4.
-All animals must comply with the Health Rules and Regulations of the State Department of Agriculture as listed in the requirements.
-Any animal not meeting the above-stated rules will not be allowed to show. https://iowaagriculture.gov/sites/default/files/animal-industry/pdf/2021%20Health%20Requirements%20for%20the%20Exhibition%20of%20Livestock%20(2).pdf - 5.
+Please unload through the beef scale. - 3.
 Calf must be bucket or bottle fed.
-(No nursing permitted) - 6.
+(No nursing permitted) - 4.
 An exhibitor may identify and show 1 calf.
 This can be shown in the bucket calf plus one-year class, and can be shown in market beef, breeding beef, or dairy class.
-(Must be correctly registered for any other class calf will be showing in) - 7.
+(Must be correctly registered for any other class calf will be showing in) - 5.
 The calf will be shown at halter.
-They will be divided into classes depending (1st year, Junior, Intermediate, Senior) after Wednesday weigh-in before the fair, depending on number of entries and the discretion of the superintendents. - 8.
+They will be divided into classes depending (1st year, Junior, Intermediate, Senior) after Wednesday weigh-in before the fair, depending on number of entries and the discretion of the superintendents. - 6.
 Judging will be based on: - a.
-Show ring interview about what member has learned about care and growth of calf, - b.
-The fitting and showing of calf (according to beef and dairy guidelines) with emphasis on what the member has learned, - c.
-General health, condition, and management of the calf and 4-Her's knowledge of that area - d.
-Essay submitted before the fair about what the member has learned from their project - e.
-Poster exhibited above stall area - 9.
-If the calf is to be shown in the breeding beef, market, or dairy classes, it must follow those rules for those classes - 10.
+Show ring interview about what member has learned about care and growth of calf. - b.
+The fitting and showing of calf (according to beef and dairy guidelines) with emphasis on what the member has learned. - c.
+General health, condition, and management of the calf and 4-Her's knowledge of that area. - d.
+Essay submitted before the fair about what the member has learned from their project. - e.
+Poster exhibited above stall are. - 7.
+If the calf is to be shown in the breeding beef, market, it must follow those rules for those classes. - 8.
 Bottle calf tags MUST remain in place for showing in the Bucket Calf Plus One-Year class.
-If a large tag is preferred for market or breeding class, tag should be placed in opposite ear. - 11.
+If a large tag is preferred for market or breeding class, tag should be placed in opposite ear. - 9.
 Essays are due back to the Extension Office by June 30th to be able to exhibit at the Monroe County 4-H & FFA County Fair.
-No late essays will be accepted
+No late essays will be accepted.